athoune/Presentations/01_apache/index.md

 # A patch #

 The origin of its name.
-Elder software wich ruled the Web.
+Elder software which ruled the Web.

 !SLIDE